Chenango County Historical Society

-The Chenango County Historical Society is an organization in Norwich, NY, devoted to preserving the history of Chenango County.
+The Chenango County Historical Society is an organization in Norwich, New York, devoted to preserving the history of Chenango County.
 The Norwich campus consists of the Ward No. 2 Schoolhouse, where the museum is housed, the James S. Flanagan Research Center, Loomis Barn and the Miller Pavilion.
 The Historical Society hosts various events covering local historical events and topics.
 The organization publishes an annual academic journal documenting historical events.

 History

 CCHS was first established in 1939.
 In 1956, the organization received an absolute charter from New York State.

 The Ward No. 2 schoolhouse was rewarded to CCHS by the county supervisors in 1958.
 The building was renovated immediately afterward.
 In 1962, the museum was reopened, housing various antiquities from the Central New York region.
 The Historical Society acquired the Ross Schoolhouse in Preston, the Loomis Barn and the Chenango Canal building.

 The Journal of the Chenango County Historical Society debuted in 2012, with a new edition published annually during the summer.

 CCHS celebrated its 80th anniversary at the Chenango County Courthouse.

 In 2020, the COVID-19 pandemic forced the organization to adopt online only exhibits and events.
 It briefly offered invite only visits in November of that year, before closing again.

 CCHS commissioned a series of short online videos documenting the experiences of former students who attended the schoolhouse before its closure.
 On November 21, 2021, the organization celebrated the 125th anniversary of the building’s construction.
 On December 22, the organization received $49,500 from the New York State Council on the Arts.